sysindators/sysindators/README.md

 Sysindators is the name of the team?
 Yes, that's the name of the team in the black hat category.

-Documentation that can help you use Sysindators for hacking : https://docs.sysidators.org
+Documentation that can help you use Sysindators for hacking : -

+Official Website : -

 # Contributors